cferdinandi/build-tool-boilerplate/README.md

     files: ['main.scss'], // The files to process
     pathIn: 'src/scss',   // The source directory for your Sass files
     pathOut: 'dist/css',  // The directory to compile CSS files into
-    sourceMap: false,     // If true, will generate a sourcemap
     indentType: 'tab',    // The type of indenting to use ['tab'|'spaces']
     indentWidth: 1,       // How many tabs or spaces to indent
-    minify: true          // If true, a minified version will also be created with the .min suffix };
+    minify: true,         // If true, a minified version will also be created with the .min suffix
+    sourceMap: false,     // If true, will generate an external sourcemap
+    sourceMapEmbed: false // If true, the sourcemap will be embedded within the generated css file };
 ```